And as usual, half my brain tied behind my back just to make it fair.

 You know, we're not supposed to chase bad guys and the tenets of political correctness.

-You don't identify them, you don't call them out, you don't try to capture them.
+You don't try to capture them.

 That's just going to make them meaner.

-That's what we do.
+Yeah, yeah, yeah, that's what we do.

-We take guns away from the law abiding, leaving guns to be had for the criminals, the Islamists, whoever wants to get them.
+We take guns away from the law-abiding, leaving guns to be had for the criminals, the Islamists, whoever wants to get them.

 But political correctness says, no, no, we can't agitate.

-Oh, no, we can't hear it.
+Oh, no, we can't do it.

 Do you think that's really why Obama will not call them what they are?

-Sterkley, do you think that's why Obama will not call them Islamic extremists?
+Do you think that's why Obama will not call them Islamic extremists?

 I can understand some Marie Harf, and I can understand some college professor, professor, or I can understand some people in the media.